Summer Palace

 No analysis available

-I looked for hotel-pool terms such as hotel rental pool, hotel program, or branded rental management, and found nothing.
-Because short-term rental permission is not established, hotel-pool participation is also not supported.
+I looked for hotel-pool language such as hotel rental pool, managed by hotel, or branded rental operations and found nothing.
+Because there is no evidence that STR is allowed, this must remain false.

 No analysis available